-The Cowtown has a 42-year policy of not offering refunds or deferments.
-However, due to having to move the race and cancel the Full and Ultra, runners are able to defer their registration to the 2022 or 2023 race years.
-Registered runners who become injured or are unable to make the event will be able to defer, move to virtual, or transfer their entry fee to someone else for a fee of $25.
+The Cowtown has a 43-year policy of not offering refunds or deferments.
+However, due to having to move the race and cancel the Full and Ultra, runners are able to defer their registration to the 2022 or 2023 race years, switch to a virtual run, or if you feel like you can complete a shorter distance, drop to the Half.
+Registered runners who become injured or are unable to make the event can also transfer their entry to someone else for a fee of $25.

 Since we are a 501(c)3 nonprofit, you may use your race registration as a charitable donation for your tax purposes.
 (Our tax ID is 75-2198418).

 How do I transfer my race to another runner?

 Login into Race Roster.
 There are transfer instructions on the main page under the pricing table.
 You can transfer your entry up until April 8th for a $25 fee.

 What if I want to change my race?

 Before January 31st you can change your race online for no fee.
 From March 1st until April 8th, you can change your race online with a $25 change fee.
 To do this, login into RaceRoster and click “Transfer.”

 RACE CHANGE CALENDAR

 - January 31st: Final day to change your race online at no charge

 - March 1st – April 8th: You may change your race online ($25 fees apply).